 India - Peacock

-Peacock is a bird of India.
+The peacock is a bird of India.

 The bird, personifying immortality and greatness of glory, has become the national symbol of the state of India.
-The official religion, Hinduism, associates the bird with the goddess Lakshmi, who was responsible for benevolence and good intentions.
+The official religion, Hinduism, associates the bird with the goddess Lakshmi, who was responsible for favor and good intentions.
 In addition to the mythical qualities of a peacock, you can endlessly admire the beauty of its tail.

 Canada - Blue Jay